Resa-Obamwonyi/time-availability-api/README.md

 - You can also test the API route above via postman.
-- To run tests only, run `docker-compose exec web python manage.py test`
+- To run functions tests only, run `make test`
+- To shut down the container, run `make down`

 ## Steps taken to reduce latency
 - I avoided the use of third-party APIs, as this could generally slow down response time.